awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 ## Specifying the Amount of Time that CloudFront Caches Objects for Web Distributions<a name="ExpirationDownloadDist"></a>

 For web distributions, you can use `Cache-Control` or `Expires` headers, and CloudFront minimum, maximum, and default TTL values to control the amount of time in seconds that CloudFront keeps an object in the cache before forwarding another request to the origin\.
-Headers values also determine how long a browser keeps an object in the cache before forwarding another request to CloudFront\.
+Header values also determine how long a browser keeps an object in the cache before forwarding another request to CloudFront\.

 **Important**
 If you configure CloudFront to forward all headers to your origin for a cache behavior, CloudFront never caches the associated objects\.
 Instead, CloudFront forwards all requests for those objects to the origin\.
 In that configuration, the value of minimum TTL must be 0\.
 For more information, see [Caching Content Based on Request Headers](header-caching.md)\.